Virtual Book Club

 Set in 1970s Alabama, Take My Hand is a work of historical fiction inspired by real events.
 The protagonist, Civil Townsend, is a newly graduated Black nurse who begins working at a family planning clinic.
 When she’s assigned her first home case, caring for sisters India and Erica Williams, Civil feels responsible to go beyond her nursing duties and address the systemic issues impacting the Williams family.
 As she becomes more involved in their lives, Civil increasingly questions the ethics of administering Depo-Provera, a contraceptive with concerning side effects, to the young girls.
 Dolen Perkins-Valdez investigates themes of social and racial inequality and medical ethics, shedding light on a dark chapter of American history to ensure it is not forgotten.

-This is also the book featured for Lifelong Learning’s Law & Literature Weekend on November 1-2, 2024.
-Please consider joining us for more insight into the themes in this impactful novel.
+This book was featured for Lifelong Learning’s Law & Literature Weekend on November 1-2, 2024.

 The Rabbit Hutch by Tess Gunty